How can I connect my utility account to my home profile for personalized recommendations?

 Your privacy and security is of utmost importance.
 We rely on a trusted third party to securely perform the authorization process on our behalf.
 By design, we never even see your credentials.

-We download 12-24 months of your utility bills so we can measure your energy consumption, typically measured in therms for gas and kWh for electricity.
+We download 12-24 months of your utility bills and energy usage so we can analyze your energy consumption, typically measured in therms for gas and kWh for electricity.
 We also record your current rate plan so we know how much you’re paying and can make recommendations to switch to cheaper plans, more renewable plans, or both.

 Do I have to connect my utility account?